Latest News & Articles

 A Maine Mushing Legend Passes: Darlene Farr

-Maine has lost a legend.
+Here’s the cleaned-up version: — Maine has lost a legend.
 Mushing has lost an advocate.
 Seppala Siberians have lost a supporter.
-We have lost our dear friend.
-Darlene with Poland Spring\’s Hazel Darlene Farr, and
+We have lost our dear friend. *__Darlene with Poland

 Mushing Maine, From End to End, in 1941.

-In my ongoing quest to finish what Perry Greene started in 1951, by ascending Mount Katahdin by dogteam, I received a big surprise.
-A few weeks ago, Peter Richard’s gave
+In my ongoing quest to finish what Perry Greene started in 1951 — ascending Mount Katahdin by dog team — I received a big surprise.
+A few weeks ago,

 Those who are new to the world of Seppalas are often confused by the fact that, while most Seppala Siberians are considered Siberian Huskies by the American Kennel Club, most

 We were wrapping up our final training run of the season in a snowstorm, just two nights before the big race.
-Caleb was running our eight dog team.
-We only
+Caleb was running our eight-dog team.
+We only ran

 Summiting Mount Katahdin by Dog Team

-Ascending great summits by dogteam is a long standing tradition in history. n In 1926, Arthur Walden and his team of Chinooks summited New England’s tallest mountain- Mount Washington.
+Ascending great summits by dog team is a long-standing tradition in history.
+In 1926, Arthur Walden and his team of Chinooks summited New England’s tallest mountain — Mount Washington.
 Walden

 “Musher 16 has been located.
 Found lying in trail.
 Cold and unresponsive.”

-When my 17 year-old son, Caleb, started down the shoot of the Can-Am Crown International Sled Dogs Race yesterday morning, I could never have imagined that his race would end
+When my 17-year-old son Caleb started down the chute of the Can-Am Crown International Sled Dog Race yesterday morning, I could never have imagined that his race would end with

 The Story of Leonhard Seppala (Recovered from my old site: written apr.
 2004)

-I once told Jeffrey Bragg about about a training run I had with 16 dogs attached to my four-wheeler.
-He responded by telling me that I should not ever have
+I once told Jeffrey Bragg about a training run I had with 16 dogs attached to my four-wheeler.
+He responded by telling me I should never have that many dogs

 The 1926/1927 Poland Spring Dog Derby Recovered from old site: written apr 2004

-The first Poland Spring Carnival Race was held January 15-16, 1926.
-The race was called by many names in the Maine papers; Poland Spring Sleddog Derby, New England Dogsled Race,
+The first Poland Spring Carnival Race was held January 15–16, 1926.
+The race was known by several names in the Maine papers: the Poland Spring Sleddog Derby, the New England

 A Winter Morning Run, By Elizabeth Hayes, age 11

-Updated: Aug 18, 2021 Ive had a few conversations over the past few weeks with folks that have been around Seppala Siberian Sleddogs for as long or longer than I.
+I’ve had a few conversations over the past few weeks with people who have been around Seppala Siberian Sleddogs for as long as — or longer than — I have.

 Should Mainers Allow Central Maine Power to create 56 mile power corridor through the Northwoods?